Acne Laser Treatment

 Laser Treatment for Acne Scar Removal

-Laser treatments are quite an effective way to treat your acne.
+Laser treatments can be an effective way to treat your acne.
 Dr. Rokhsar uses a laser to target overactive sebaceous glands in your skin – the root cause of acne.
 Medical lasers such as Smoothbeam or Fraxel laser have been used for over two decades to treat many medical conditions.

 Laser treatments can also be used to treat deep acne scars.
 Because collagen is at the same depth in skin as sebaceous glands, and is composed mostly of water, it is also a target of the laser.
-The slight dermal injury caused by the laser light stimulates the production and deposition of newly organized collagen beneath the skin resulting in significant improvement in the appearance of these scars.
+The slight dermal injury caused by the laser light stimulates the production and deposition of newly organized collagen beneath the skin, which can result in significant improvement in the appearance of these scars.
+The effectiveness of laser treatment will depend on the individual case.

 Most patients can continue the use of their current acne treatments and skin regimens while undergoing laser treatments.